AlexsLemonade/ccdl-hugo-template/archetypes/blog.md

 # Author must be defined as a team member to display correctly
 fullheadimg = "" # define this if you want an image at the top of the blog post halfheadimg = "" # define this if you want an image alongside the headline
+# PLEASE DON'T BOTHER TO DEFINE BOTH FULL AND HALF.
+IF YOU DO, ONLY FULL IS USED.
 +++

 <!--